 2.7.
 Physical protection recommendations

-Physical Protection Recommendations are the IAEA recommendations for the physical protection of nuclear material and nuclear facilities, revised and published in 1999 and contained in Ref.
-[13].
+Physical Protection Recommendations are the IAEA recommendations for the physical protection of nuclear material and nuclear facilities, revised and published in 1999 [15].
 The Convention on the Physical Protection of Nuclear Material, for which the IAEA serves as the depository, establishes International standards, inter alia, for the protection of International shipments of nuclear material and encourages International cooperation on the exchange of physical protection information.
-The Convention entered into force in 1987 and is reproduced in document [14].
+The Convention entered into force in 1987 and is reproduced in document [16].
 Physical protection includes measures taken by States to prevent or avoid the theft of nuclear material during its use, storage and transportation, and to discourage sabotage of nuclear facilities by subnational groups.

 3. FEATURES OF FAST NEUTRON REACTORS